ibm-cloud-docs/cloud-databases-gen2/api.md

 Limitations

 - Getting backup information is only available via our UI.
 - List currently available backups from a deployment.
+(ONLY FROM UI, OR NOT AT ALL?)
 - Listing backups is only available via our UI.
-- Initiate an on-demand backup (INFO SEEMS TO BE MISSING HERE)
+- Initiate an on-demand backup.
+(ONLY FROM UI, OR NOT AT ALL?)
 - Creating backups is only available via our UI.

-List currently available scaling groups from a deployment

-Needs documentation from product detailing all the available host flavors and scaling values associated with out products
+- List currently available scaling groups from a deployment: Needs documentation from product detailing all the available host flavors and scaling values associated with out products

-Set scaling values on a specified product.
+- Set scaling values on a specified product.
+(INFO SEEMS TO BE MISSING)

+- Creates a user based on user type. - TBD

+- Deletes a user based on user type. - TBD

+- Update your database configuration.
+(INFO SEEMS TO BE MISSING)